alcionai/corso/website/docs/support/known-issues.md

 * Sharepoint list item "attachments" aren't backed up, restored or exported as graph APIs doesn't currently provide attachment data for Lists or List Items.

+* Group mailboxes(aka conversations) don't support restore due to limited Graph API support for creating mailbox items.
+EML export is supported.

+* Due to Graph API limitations, any group mailbox items present in subfolders other than Inbox are not backed up.